Show Menu

 Georgia β€” recently updated

-• HB148 was passed in the George House of Representatives, approving additional pathways to CPA licensure and automatic mobility.
-It now waits action in the Senate.
+• HB148 was passed in the George House of Representatives and Senate, approving additional pathways to CPA licensure and automatic mobility.
+It now awaits Gov. Brian Kemp's signature to become law.

 Hawaii β€” recently updated